Team

 We welcome new members to join our regular online meetings and events.
 Please inquire about upcoming meetings here.

 We have a Steering Committee which is comprised of at least sixty percent First Nations Peoples, people of colour, affected community members, LGBTQ, and women.
-In December 2022 the Steering Committee elected Bedi Racule and Kathleen Sullivan to Co-Chair the Nuclear Truth Project.
-Molly McGinty and Mitchie Takeuchi are also Board members.
+Our current Steering Committee is Kathleen Sullivan PhD, Molly McGinty, Mitchie Takeuchi, Benetick Kabua Maddison, April Brown PhD, A/Prof Anaïs Maurer PhD, Pamela Kingfisher and Dimity Hawkins.
+We thank Bedi Racule who acted as Co-Chair for the Nuclear Truth Project from December 2022 – mid-2024.

 Introducing Co-Coordinator PAM KINGFISHER